jofo70/single-file-music-player/README.md

 #Single File Music Player

 ###This is a one file audio player application that you can drop into any folder on a PHP 5+ server to put all web playable audio files in that directory into a playlist.
-It will also list all sub-directories, and let you navigate up a directory.
+It will also link to all sub-directories, and let you navigate up a directory.
 I made this to share rough mixes with artists who recorded at my home studio and decided to polish it up and share.

 [Example](https://jofonet.net/SingleFileMusicPlayerExample/music-player.php)